henriksb1/pg6301-exam/README.md

   }
 ```

-## Bugs
+## Bugs / Shortcoming
 - If you're not logged in and navigating to "Send Messages", it doesn't render.
+I was struggling destructuring the data I received from
+useLoading so it triggers LoadinView for a brief moment.
+Came up short with the time and had to leave it to focus more on testing.

 ## Extra
 * [x] Format with Prettier